Neogreen224/Skyrim-After-Dark/README.md

 ⚠️ NOTE: AMD RX 580 and older cards are not supported. ⚠️

+⚠️ NOTE: MODLIST IS NOT OPTIMIZED FOR 4K GAMEPLAY ⚠️

 Installation
 Installing Skyrim After Dark is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the updating section.